 Use as a preamp

-With the pedals Gain at modest setting, and the Volume cranked up, the ValveDrive will turn your solid-state amp into a nice warm tube amp.
-It will turn any dry solid-state tone into full-bodied, warm, and beefy tone with a nice presence of tube compression.
+With the pedals Gain at a modest setting, and the Volume cranked up, the ValveDrive will turn your solid-state amp into a nice warm tube amp.
+It will turn any dry solid-state tone into a full-bodied, warm, and beefy tone with a nice presence of tube compression.

 Use as a distortion/overdrive

 Simply turn up the Gain more and the Valve Drive DI creates a nice overdrive/distortion.
 Switch between Vintage or Normal character, and use the knobs to dial in your sound.
 Remember that the 'flat' setting on the Valve Drive is when Bass and Treble is turned all the way down, and Mid at the max position.

 New outputs for extended use